 The voltages at all PTF buses must be in the range of 0.95-1.05 per unit with all lines in service.

-There are two exceptions to this standard.
-The first is voltage limits at nuclear units, which are described in Section 3.1.2.54.9.
+There are two exceptions to these criteria.
+The first is voltage limits at nuclear units, which are described in Section 3.1.2.5.
 The second exception is that higher voltages are permitted at buses where the Transmission Owner has determined that all equipment at those buses is rated to operate at the higher voltage.
 Often the limiting equipment under steady-state high voltage conditions is a circuit breaker.
 IEEE standard C37.06 lists the maximum voltage for 345 kV circuit breakers as 362 kV, the maximum voltage for 230 kV circuit breakers as 245 kV, the maximum voltage for 138 kV circuit breakers as145 kV, the maximum voltage for 115 kV circuit breakers as 123 kV and the maximum voltage for 69 kV circuit breakers as 72.5 kV.
 Older 115 kV circuit breakers may have a different maximum voltage.

-For testing N-1 contingencies, shunt VAR devices are modeled in or out of service pre-contingency, to prepare for high or low voltage caused by the contingency, as long as the pre-contingency voltage standard is satisfied.
-For testing of an N-1-1 contingency, shunt VAR devices are switched between the first and second contingencies to prepare for the second contingency as long as the post contingency voltage standard is satisfied following the first contingency and prior to the second contingency.
+For testing N-1 contingencies, shunt reactive devices are modeled in or out of service pre-contingency, to prepare for high or low voltage caused by the contingency, as long as the pre-contingency voltage standard is satisfied.
+For testing of an N-1-1 contingency, shunt reactive devices are switched between the first and second contingencies to prepare for the second contingency as long as the post-contingency voltage standard is satisfied following the first contingency and prior to the second contingency.

 Post-Contingency Low Voltages